vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 āsīd udayano nāma nr.pah. śaśadharānvitah. |

-abh¯ud balabhidā tulyas tasmād indrabalo balī k 2 k
+abhūd balabhidā tulyas tasmād indrabalo balī k 2 k

 For a photo-zincograph based on a rubbing see ASI XVII, Plate XVIII A.